ronenl1/kubernetes-the-hard-way/docs/02-client-tools.md

 ## Install jq

-`jq` is a command line JSON processor, you can use it to slice, filter, map and transform structured data. this tool will be used for pulling the latest Ubuntu 18.04 image from AWS.
+`jq` is a command line JSON processor, you can use it to slice, filter, map and transform structured data. this tool will be used for pulling the latest Ubuntu 18.04 image from Amazon Web Services.

 Follow the `jq` [documentation](https://stedolan.github.io/jq/download/) to install the JSON processor.